sdesai13/TicTacToe/README.md

 ![image](https://github.com/sdesai13/TicTacToe/blob/main/TicTacToe%20image.png)

 The game will give an error if you attempt to place your symbol on an occupied spot, or if you input a non numeric input.
 You will need to ensure that you have IPython downloaded in your local environment as it is a dependency.
-Feel free to message me if you have any questions about the code or how to run the game!
+Feel free to reach out if you have any questions about the code or how to run the game!